numpy/numpy/doc/source/user/basics.types.rst

 One may receive a result like ``-3.1974423109204565e-14`` instead of ``0``.
 This is a behavior common to all frameworks that use floating point arithmetic.

-To handle such cases, it's advisable to set a threshold for comparison when checking if a determinant is effectively zero.
+To handle such cases, it's advisable to use the condition number of the matrix, which provides information about the matrix's sensitivity to numerical errors.
 For example:

-    >>> np.isclose(np.linalg.det(a), 0)  # Check for closeness to 0
+    >>> np.linalg.cond(a)  # Compute condition number to assess matrix stability inf
-    True

-This method allows you to account for the small inaccuracies that can occur in floating-point calculations.
+A high condition number indicates that the matrix is close to singular, meaning small changes or inaccuracies in floating-point arithmetic can lead to large errors.

 For information about precision in calculations, see `Floating-Point Arithmetic <https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html>`_.